dart-lang/sdk/runtime/vm/service/service.md

   List,

   // An instance of the built-in VM Map implementation.
 User-defined
-  // Lists will be PlainInstance.
+  // Maps will be PlainInstance.
   Map,

   // An instance of the built-in VM Closure implementation.
 User-defined